Kamar Aiken: New England Patriots

 On November 19, 2012, Aiken was signed to the New England Patriots' practice squad.
-On December 22, 2012, Aiken was promoted from the New England Patriots practice squad to the active roster, but was released two days later and re-signed to the practice squad.
-On December 29, 2012, Aiken was promoted back to the Patriots active roster.
+On December 22, Aiken was to the active roster, but was released two days later and re-signed to the practice squad.
+On December 29, Aiken was promoted back to the Patriots' active roster.
 On August 26, 2013, he was released by the Patriots.

 Baltimore Ravens

 2013

 On October 30, 2013, Aiken was signed to the Baltimore Ravens' practice squad.

 2014

 Aiken scored for the first time in his career in a Week 6 game on October 12, 2014, against the Tampa Bay Buccaneers, catching a 17-yard touchdown pass.
 He helped quarterback Joe Flacco set the NFL record for the fastest time to record five touchdown passes (16:03).
-The Ravens won in a 48–17 blowout, and Aiken contributed with 2 catches for 20 yards.
+The Ravens won in a 48–17 blowout, and Aiken contributed with two catches for 20 yards.

 In Week 14, in a game versus the Miami Dolphins Aiken caught a 13-yard touchdown pass and was a key factor in a 28–13 win, taking over for wide receiver Torrey Smith, who was not targeted in the game at all.
-He caught 6 passes for 65 yards.
+He caught six passes for 65 yards.
 In a press conference that followed the game, Aiken made a comment that was directed at Smith: "I got you, bro."

 In Week 17, Aiken caught a 2-yard touchdown pass to seal a win over the division rival Cleveland Browns, and the Ravens clinched the AFC's final playoff spot.
-Aiken's final stats for the game would be 2 receptions for 13 yards.
+Aiken's final stats for the game would be two receptions for 13 yards.

 In the Divisional Round of the playoffs, the Ravens took on the number-one seeded New England Patriots, one of Aiken's former teams.
 Aiken scored the game's opening touchdown off a 19-yard pass from Flacco, his only catch of the game, but the Ravens lost to the eventual Super Bowl XLIX champions in a 35–31 shootout and had their season ended.

-Aiken finished the 2014 season with 24 receptions, 267 receiving yards, and 3 touchdowns.
+Aiken finished the 2014 season with 24 receptions, 267 receiving yards, and three touchdowns.